 Have you ever set a goal for yourself only to fail and ultimately give up?

 Everything always begins well- you are excited, motivated, and ready for success.
-However, a few weeks, or maybe just days, into the process, something happens.
-Something slows you down and you don’t progress as quickly as you had hoped.
+However, a few weeks, or maybe just days, into the process, something comes up.
+You don’t progress as quickly as you had hoped.
 Your excitement begins to wane and slowly fade until it disappears.
 Before you know it, you’ve given up.
 You’ve failed.

 Has this ever happened to you?